 We Media People

-My work connects people and businesses in media, technology, investment, design, art, activism, journalism and social entrepreneurship.
+My work spans and connects people involved with media, technology, startups, investment, philanthropy, design, art, causes, activism, journalism, policy, marketing, advertising and social entrepreneurship.
 I help conceive and crystalize ideas and then turn them into something real.
 I’m also a dad, husband, photographer, music lover.
 In general, I’d rather be outdoors.

 I learned from remarkable teachers: the art of fiction from novelist Frank McCourt, computer programming from BASIC creator John Kemeney, and social activism from author David Bradley.
 I also studied philosophy at Dartmouth College.

 I’ve reported and edited for The Associated Press; written for The New York Times, Infoworld, Audubon and other magazines; managed one of the world’s most ambitious small-market newspaper Web sites, lawrence.com; played clarinet at Tanglewood and Carnegie Hall; studied wildlife, development and environmental policy in Kenya; and I’ve spoken about digital media practices and business strategies throughout the world.
-I’m a board member of the World Editor’s Forum, an international association for news executives, and a member of the board of directors marketing committee of the Wolf Trap Foundation for the Performing Arts.
+From 2005 to 2016 I was a board member of the World Editor’s Forum, an international association for news executives.